-If you think you might benefit from a modern pouching solution, consult with us through a call or directly via firstname.lastname@example.org to explore state of the art gusseted options.
-Experienced packagers are capable of taking your project from conception to completion, sourcing suitable materials and providing a variety of design possibilities.
+If you think you might benefit from a modern pouching solution, consult us through a call or directly via email@example.com to explore state-of-the-art gusseted options.
+Experienced packagers can take your project from conception to completion, suitable sourcing materials, and provide various design possibilities.

 What’s in a Pouch?

-Simply put, pouches are direct print or reverse laminated and made from a variety of materials with varying structures based on the application.
-These foils and films include PET (polyester), Paper, Surlyn, LLDPE (linear low-density polyethylene), OPP (oriented Polypropylene) and more, creating flexible airtight enclosures with or without barriers for foods like:
+Simply put, pouches are direct print or reverse laminated and made from various materials with varying structures based on the application.
+These foils and films include PET (polyester), Paper, Surlyn, LLDPE (linear low-density polyethylene), OPP (oriented Polypropylene), and more, creating flexible airtight enclosures with or without barriers for foods like: